carpentries-incubator/python-text-analysis/_episodes/09-wordEmbed_train-word2vec.md

 ## Colab Setup

-Run this code to enable helper functions.
+Run this code to enable helper functions and read data back in.

 ```python